Gagankhurana-12/Hack-this-winter-sankalp/readme.md

 ## Our Solution

-Nirogya AI is an **agentic healthcare platform** that works for everyone - from a farmer in rural Punjab to a tech professional in Bangalore.
+Nirogya AI is an **agentic healthcare ecosystem** that works for everyone - from a farmer in rural Punjab to a tech professional in Bangalore.

-### For Rural Users (No Smartphone Needed)
+### For Rural Users (No Smartphone Needed No Internet Needed)

 **Just make a phone call.** That's it.